 Cachaça is different because it has a pretty darn strong taste that can rally up your insides.
 Having said that, it can be beautiful with the right flavours.
 Therefore, lets take a brief review of where you can find cachaça that you can stomach.

 Onwards and upwards into the depths of cachaça chemistry.

 How sugar cane becomes alcohol

-Next we should review the steps of how starting with sugar cane we can arrive at cachaça.
-Then decide which ones we want to get off our faces on.
+Let’s review the steps of how starting with sugar cane we can arrive at cachaça.

 Sugar grows in tropical countries usually close to the equator.
 The sweet goodness of sugarcane is harvested from June to October.
 Cachaça is a winter baby (Southern Hemisphere seasons) as sugar cane must be juiced straight after cutting, cachaça is also born in these months.

 Add yeast to the mix and in a mere 24 hours alcohol is born.